MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 In addition, all files are inspected when the scanner downloads an Azure Information Protection policy (classic client) or label policy (unified labeling client) that has new or changed conditions.
 The scanner refreshes the policy every hour, and when the service starts and the policy is older than one hour.

 > [!TIP]
-> If you need to refresh the policy sooner than this one hour interval, for example, during a testing period: Manually delete the policy file, **Policy.msip** from both **%LocalAppData%\Microsoft\MSIP\Policy.msip** and **%LocalAppData%\Microsoft\MSIP\Scanner**.
+> If you need to refresh the policy sooner than this one hour interval, for example, during a testing period:
+>
+> For the scanner from the classic client: Manually delete the policy file, **Policy.msip** from **%LocalAppData%\Microsoft\MSIP\Policy.msip**.
+>
+> For the scanner from the unified labeling client: Manually delete the contents from %LocalAppData%\Microsoft\MSIP\mip\<processname>\mip.
+>
 Then restart the Azure Information Scanner service.
->
-> If you changed protection settings in the policy, also wait 15 minutes from when you saved the protection settings before you restart the service.
+If you changed protection settings for your labels, also wait 15 minutes from when you saved the protection settings before you restart the service.

-If the scanner downloaded a policy that had no automatic conditions configured, the copy of the policy file in the scanner folder does not update.
-In this scenario, you must delete the policy file, **Policy.msip** from both **%LocalAppData%\Microsoft\MSIP\Policy.msip** and **%LocalAppData%\Microsoft\MSIP\Scanner** before the scanner can use a newly downloaded policy file that has labels correctly figured for automatic conditions.

 ## Editing in bulk for the data repository settings